swiftlang/swift-evolution/proposals/0117-non-public-subclassable-by-default.md

 `public` has provided two capabilities: it allows other modules to use the member, and it also allows those modules to override it.

 This proposal suggests distinguishing these concepts.
-A `public` member will only be *usable* by other modules, but not *overridable*.
+It creates a new access level `open` beyond `public`; for now, `open` can only be used on classes and overridable class members.
+A `public` class will only be *usable* by other modules, but not *subclassable*.
+An `open` class will be *both usable and subclassable*.
+Similarly, a `public` member will only be *usable* by other modules, but not *overridable*.
 An `open` member will be *both usable and overridable*.
-Similarly, a `public` class will only be *usable* by other modules, but not *subclassable*.
-An `open` class will be *both usable and subclassable*.

 This spirit of this proposal is to allow one to distinguish these cases while keeping them at the same level of support: it does not adversely affect code